nguyenlan13/shelf_development/notes.md

+-add a go back to home page
 -add search function
 -be able to add another book, podcast, or article -upcase everything ?
 -validate everything
--create a logout
+-create a logout--DONE
--while loop to get all the comments and -replies to comments -error pages
+-while loop to get all the comments and -replies to comments -error pages--DONE
 -add some css to distinguish comments and medias
 -sort books alphabetically--DONE
--avg rating
+-avg rating--DONE